Skip to main content

 • if you are unsure if you can vote, you can check here.

 You can also check which elections you are eligible to vote in.
-The deadline to register to vote for the 2nd May 2024 elections is 11.59pm on 16th April 2024.
+Register by 11:59pm on 18 June 2024 to vote in the General Election on 4 July 2024.

 You can vote when you are aged 18 or over, or 16 and over in certain elections in Scotland and Wales.